Arkansas has not repealed its pre-Roe abortion ban, which is unconstitutional and unenforceable.

 *The Arkansas law measures gestation based on a woman's last menstrual period (LMP), in contrast to most states that measure post-fertilization.
 Using the LMP standard usually adds two weeks to the gestational age; as a result, this law likely bans abortion at 10 weeks.

 The law has been temporarily blocked by a federal court.
 The U.S. District Court for the Eastern District of Arkansas issued a preliminary injunction against the law soon after its passage after pro-choice activists challenged the law.
 Edwards v.
 Beck, E.D.
 Ark., No. 4:13-cv-00224, *12 (prelim. inj. dated 5/28/2013).

-Arkansas also has a previability abortion ban that outlaws abortion after 20 weeks, without an adequate exception to protect women's health or for cases of fetal anomaly.
+Arkansas also outlaws abortion after 20 weeks, without an adequate exception to protect women's health or for cases of fetal anomaly.
 H.R.
 1037, 89th Gen. Assem., Reg.
 Sess.
 (Ark.
 2013).

 BAN ON ABORTION PROCEDURE

 Arkansas outlaws a safe second-trimester abortion procedure with no exception to protect a woman's health.
 Ark.
 Code Ann.
 AA 20-16-1201 to -1206 (Enacted 2009).
 Arkansas' law makes certain previability, second-trimester abortion procedures a felony, unless necessary to preserve the woman's life.
 Physicians in violation of the law are also subject to disciplinary action by the State Medical Board, including fines from $25,000 to $100,000 or more, license suspension for up to one year, or license revocation.
 In addition, the law allows the parents of the pregnant woman, if she is under age 18, or the husband to bring a civil suit for damages against the physician.
 Ark.
 Code Ann.
 AA 20-16-1201 to -1206 (Enacted 2009).